 Performance is a huge consideration for image SEO, especially with Google’s Page Experience update around the corner.

 Large images can drag down page load time.
 Here are tips to avoid that:

-- Keep image files as small as possible (see Optimize Your Images above).
+- Keep image files as small as possible (see Optimize Your Image File Size above).

 - Make images responsive.
 Basically, that means they automatically change size to fit the user’s device.
 You can read more about responsive images here and in the “responsive images” section of the image best practices page.

 - Specify how much space the image is going to take up.
 Knowing this enables a browser to load the surrounding page content while the image file is being requested.
-There are a number of ways to do this, including: with a
+There are several ways to do this, including: with a

 <div> container; in the CSS code; or with height and width attributes in the <img> tag.*